 – except in the event of extreme weather conditions.

-To make sure everyone is aware of behavior expectations, every camper must have a camper and guardian signed camper conduct contract on file at the beginning of their first session.
+To make sure everyone is aware of behavior expectations, every camper must have a camper and guardian signed Conduct Contract on file at the beginning of their first session.

 Refund protocol:

 Camp fees are due at the time of registration.
 Full refunds are issued only when a camp session is cancelled by The Nature Place (does not meet minimum enrollment of 5 campers).
 If you need to cancel a camp enrollment, you will receive at 50% refund if the request is made 3 weeks prior to the start of camp.
-Cancellations less than 3 weeks prior to camp receive no refund.
+Cancellations less than 3 weeks prior to camp receive no refund unless the slot can be filled.